The Weekly Standard: History

 The Standard was viewed as heavily influential during the administration of President George W. Bush (2001–2009), being called the in-flight magazine of Air Force One.
 In 2003, although the magazine's circulation was only 55,000, Kristol said that "We have a funny relationship with the top tier of the administration.
 They very much keep us at arm's length, but Vice President Dick Cheney does send over someone to pick up 30 copies of the magazine every Monday."

 In 2006, though the publication had never been profitable and reputedly lost more than a million dollars a year, News Corporation head Rupert Murdoch initially dismissed the idea of selling it.
 Subsequently, in June 2009, a report circulated that a sale of the publication to Philip Anschutz was imminent, with Murdoch's position being that, having since purchased The Wall Street Journal in 2007, his interest in the smaller publication had diminished.
 The Washington Examiner reported that month that the Examiners parent company, the Anschutz-owned Clarity Media Group, had purchased the Standard; the price was about $1 million.

 The Standard increased its paid circulation by 39 percent between its June 2009 and June 2010 BPA statements.
 Its print circulation of about 100,000 in 2013 had decreased to 72,000 by 2017, according to the BPA, with circulation dropping about 10 percent between 2016 and 2017.

 In late 2016, Kristol ended his time as editor-in-chief.
 He was replaced by Stephen Hayes, the magazine's senior writer.
-Under Hayes' leadership, the Standard continued to be as critical of Donald Trump as it had been under Kristol; Trump's supporters in turn criticized the Standard, and the magazine's influence as Republican circles dwindled.
+Under Hayes' leadership, the Standard continued to be as critical of Donald Trump as it had been under Kristol; Trump's supporters in turn criticized the Standard, and the magazine's influence in Republican circles dwindled.

 In December 2017, The Weekly Standard became an official fact-checking partner for Facebook.

 On December 14, 2018, Clarity Media Group announced that it would cease publication of the magazine after 23 years.
 While some speculated that the closure of The Weekly Standard was so Clarity Media's other magazine, the Washington Examiner, could absorb the Standards subscribers, a statement from Clarity Media Group chairman Ryan McKibben said that such speculation was incorrect.
 Kristol attributed the magazine's demise to the hostility of supporters of the Donald Trump administration.

+Articles on The Weekly Standard are archived in the Washington Examiner.